What is the Meaning of Takt Time? and How to Calculate it

 Cost Reduction and Resource Optimization

-Implementing good manufacturing practices, such as reducing batch sizes or maintaining consistent equipment maintenance schedules, leads to better resource management and cost control.
+Implementing good manufacturing practices, such as reducing batch sizes or having regular maintenance of equipment, etc., improves resource management and cost control.

 Continuous Improvement